-These cookies are dairy free, egg free and therefore vegan, and by using gluten free oats and baking powder they would be gluten free too.
+These black bean cookies are dairy free, egg free and therefore vegan.
+If you use gluten free oats and baking powder they would be gluten free too.
 They’re really easy to make if you have a food processor or high speed blender but you could mash everything together really well in a mixing bowl if you don’t.
 I made these in my Froothie Optimum G2.3 blender*.
 Read my review here.

 Here’s how to make chocolate beetroot black bean cookies: